Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 The construction of the golems takes time and has to be done in specific locations of power.
 In Siege of Dragonspear you can try Sorcerous Sundries and the Repository of Undeath beneath the Dwarven Dig Site.
-In Shadows of Amn the Planar Sphere may be suitable.
+In Shadows of Amn the Planar Sphere and Jermien's Home in Imnesville may be suitable.
 The Wizard's Library on the second floor of Watcher's Keep can be used as well.
 In Throne of Bhaal your Pocket Plane may work, after installing some equipment.

 Golem may follow simple commands.
 To change a command simply talk to them (you may have to force the talk by pressing the Talk button, or pressing F1).